fleaflet/flutter_map/docs/main-concepts/layers/marker-layer.md

 ```

 :::caution Performance Issues
 Excessive use of markers or use of complex markers will create performance issues and lag/'jank' as the user interacts with the map.
+According to [this comment in a PR on this matter](https://github.com/fleaflet/flutter_map/pull/826#issuecomment-820575346): "3.5k [total markers gives] 60fps when <100 [markers] visible, then maybe 45fps when 200 [markers] visible".

 You can see the effects of excessive markers on a page in the [example app](/examples/master-example), or you can [see the code itself](https://github.com/fleaflet/flutter_map/blob/master/example/lib/pages/many_markers.dart).
+If you need to use large numbers of markers, an existing [community maintained plugin](/plugins/list) might help.
 :::

 ## Markers (`markers:`)